JerryLead/MyNotes/Spark-doc/OOM-Cases-in-Spark.md

 4. In general, one problem with Spark today is that you can OOM under certain configurations, and it's possible you'll need to change from the default configuration if you're using doing very memory-intensive jobs.
 However, there are very few cases where Spark would simply fail as a matter of course -- for instance, you can always increase the number of partitions to decrease the size of any given one. or repartition data to eliminate skew.
 5.  groupByKey is an expensive transformation, and collecting all the data to driver side may simply cause OOM if the data can’t fit in the driver node.
 6. If your job is using external sorting to avoid OOMing (which it will warn you about in the executor logs with messages like "Spilling in-memory map..."), then you may have arbitrarily many files open.
 This is very unlikely to happen if you've split your input into as many files as you said, though.
+7. The more I think about it the problem is not about /tmp, its more about the workers not having enough memory.
+Blocks of received data could be falling out of memory before it is getting processed.
+BTW, what is the storage level that you are using for your input stream?
+If you are using MEMORY_ONLY, then try MEMORY_AND_DISK.
+That is safer because it ensure that if received data falls out of memory it will be at least saved to disk.
+8. "In all cases, we recommend allocating only at most 75% of the memory for Spark; leave the rest for the operating system and buffer cache."
+9. log of JVM

+		# Native memory allocation (malloc) failed to allocate 2097152 bytes for committing reserved memory.
+		# Possible reasons:
+		#   The system is out of physical RAM or swap space
+		#   In 32 bit mode, the process size limit was hit
+		# Possible solutions:
+		#   Reduce memory load on the system
+		#   Increase physical memory or swap space
+		#   Check if swap backing store is full
+		#   Use 64 bit Java on a 64 bit OS
+		#   Decrease Java heap size (-Xmx/-Xms)
+		#   Decrease number of Java threads
+		#   Decrease Java thread stack sizes (-Xss)
+		#   Set larger code cache with -XX:ReservedCodeCacheSize=
+		# This output file may be truncated or incomplete.
+		#
+		#  Out of Memory Error (os_linux.cpp:2761), pid=31426, tid=139549745604352
+		#
+		# JRE version: OpenJDK Runtime Environment (7.0_51-b02) (build 1.7.0_51-mockbuild_2014_01_15_01_39-b00)
+		# Java VM: OpenJDK 64-Bit Server VM (24.45-b08 mixed mode linux-amd64 )
+10. Spark automatically removes old RDDs from the cache when you make new ones.
+Unpersist forces it to remove them right away.
+In both cases though, note that Java doesn’t garbage-collect the objects released until later.

+11. In my experiment, I have 20 machine, each machine own 2 executor, and I used the default parallelize, which is 8, so there  320  tasks in one stage in total.

+	Then the workers will send 320*(400M/8)=16G data back to the driver, this seem very big. but I get from log that after serialize, the data size send back to driver is just 446 byte in each task.

+	broadcast is supposed to send data from the driver to the executors and not the other direction.

+	Size calculation is correct, but broadcast happens from the driver to the workers.

+	btw, your code is broadcasting 400MB 30 times, which are not being evicted from the cache fast enough, which, I think, is causing blockManagers to run out of memory.

 ## Ideas
 1. display and control the memory usage of code.
 2. off-heap approach
 3. weak references
+4. let the error occurs in single node, then can help debug
+5. test on small dataset
+6. monitor the memory usage and estimate the data size and then decide to how to store the data
+7. add counters
+8. detection of memory-bloat

+## Problem
+1. data becomes large
+2. configuration
+3.